kitsamho/MNIST_deep_learning/README.md

 - `train` : trains model
 - `test` : tests model

-- 'train_test_model' : is the main script that implements all the above.
-The model was trained using negative log likelihood loss
+- `train_test_model` : is the main script that implements the above functionality.
+  - The model was trained using a negative log likelihood loss function
+  - Adam optimizer was used for learning
-- and and Adam optimizer.
-20 Epochs of training were implemented and the model saved locally for later inference.
+  - 20 Epochs of training were implemented
+  - The model saved locally for later inference.
+  - Performance here [GET PLOTS]

 ## model_inference

-A fun way to perform inference will be through a draw pad on streamlit where we can get model inferences for novel digit inputs from users.
+Half the fun of building models is to actually use them.
+I thought a fun way to perform inference will be through a draw pad on streamlit where we can get model inferences for novel digit inputs from users.